absolunet/docs-node-ioc/src/docs/06_going-deeper/07_multiple-inheritances/en.md

  - `addDriver(name, driver)`
-    > Add a driver instance or class with a name that acts as an unique identifier.
+    > Add a driver instance or class with a name that acts as a unique identifier.

  - `setDefaultDriver(name)`